aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/neuronx-distributed-inference-developer-guide.rst

 Notice that the ``get_model()`` function returns not only the model, but also ``io_aliases``.
 This is a dictionary containing model tensors that are marked as containing state.
 This is necessary for models that have dynamic tensors during each inference pass.
-One such usecase is for models with KV-Caching, which can be seen in the T5 and Llama-v2 samples linked at the bottom of the guide.
+One such use case is for models with KV-Caching, which can be seen in the T5 and Llama-v2 samples linked at the bottom of the guide.
 In this example, we don't have such tensors, so we return an empty dictionary.